List of Ice Age characters

-The following is a list of the characters in the Ice Age films, mentioned by a name either presented in the films or in any other official material.
+The following is a list of the characters from the Ice Age films, mentioned by a name either presented in the films or in any other official material.
 Each character includes a summary when possible, the voice actor or actors associated with the character, and a description of the character along with any aliases, spouses and the character's species.

 The Herd

 Manny

-Manfred "Manny", is a woolly mammoth in all five Ice Age films.
+Manfred "Manny" is a woolly mammoth.
 His personality is shown to be aloof, grumpy, sarcastic and standoffish, but is otherwise loving and courageous.
 In the first film, while passing through the icy cave, the herd discovers cave paintings of Manny with his wife and son, who were killed by humans; this is a very sentimental moment for Manny, since he failed to protect them.
 Manny finds love with Ellie in Ice Age: The Meltdown.
-In Ice Age: Dawn of the Dinosaurs, he is anxious when Ellie is pregnant.
+Because of the death of his family, in Ice Age: Dawn of the Dinosaurs, he is anxious when Ellie is pregnant.

 At the end of the film, he becomes the proud father of a baby daughter named Peaches.
 In Ice Age: Continental Drift, he gets into an argument with his teenage daughter before being pulled away in by the drift with Diego, Sid and Granny.
 He and the team later encounter a group of pirates led by Captain Gutt.
 When the team escaped they destroy the ship and take Shira with them.
 This enrages the Captain who hunts them down.
 Later on, he is almost manipulated by sirens.

 A running gag for Manny, shown in four of the five films, is that if a certain character were to refer to him as fat, he would often deny it, saying that "his fur is what makes him look big" and that "it's poofy".